This AUV runs on solar power. The amount of power available and the weight of the power source are major factors for AUV designers and users.

 camera icon Click image to view a video.

-camera icon View the AUVfest 2008 slideshow of Navy Mine-Hunting Robots that are helping NOAA Explore Sunken History.
+slideshow icon View the AUVfest 2008 slideshow of Navy mine-hunting robots that are helping NOAA explore sunken history.

 With improvements in acoustic systems, it is now possible to transmit small amounts of data between AUVs and their operators.
-Now vehicle status such as depth, battery level, and even some sensor data can be sent from the AUV to the mission control computer on shore or on a boat.
+Vehicle status, such as depth, battery level, and even some sensor data, can be sent from the AUV to the mission control computer onshore or on a boat.
 Low-level decisions, such as “speed up” or “turn,” are made by the computer and software on the AUV, but operators can transmit higher-level decisions, like “stop” and “come home.”
 Operators can also change the survey area while an AUV is submerged.
 Even though AUVs may receive messages from an operator, the operator is not driving.
-This is an important distinction from remotely operated vehicles, which an operator can use a joystick to control.
+This is an important distinction from remotely operated vehicles, which an operator can control by using joystick.

-Since the early 1990s, the Office of Naval Research has invested heavily in autonomous underwater vehicle (AUV) technology development for military purposes, including underwater mine hunting.
-In the last five years, the National Oceanic and Atmospheric Administration (NOAA) has been considering the role of AUVs in missions that include coastal survey, fisheries research, and ocean exploration.
+Since the early 1990s, the Office of Naval Research has invested heavily in AUV technology development for military purposes, including underwater mine hunting.
+In the last five years, the NOAA has been considering the role of AUVs in missions that include coastal survey, fisheries research, and ocean exploration.
 Pilot programs have used commercially available AUVs to evaluate their ability and performance in NOAA missions.
 With advancements in AUV technology, some are now available commercially.
-As they become more sophisticated, less expensive, and able to work together as a coordinated AUV fleet, their use will likely increase.
+As they become more sophisticated, less expensive, and able to work together as a coordinated fleet, AUV use will likely increase.

 Already, AUVs are attractive options for ocean-based research.
-They can reach shallower water than boats, and deeper water than human divers or tethered vehicles.
+They are able to reach shallower water than boats can, and deeper water than human divers or tethered vehicles can.
 Once deployed and underwater, AUVs are safe from bad weather.
 They are also scalable, or modular, meaning that scientists can choose which sensors to attach to them, depending on their research objectives.
-AUVs are also much less expensive than research vessels, and can complete identical repeat surveys of an area.
+AUVs are much less expensive than research vessels, but they can complete identical repeat surveys of an area.

-Large AUVs typically carry very advanced instruments for imaging what is on and even below the seafloor.
+Large AUVs typically carry advanced instruments for imaging what is on — and even below — the sea floor.
 Allowing underwater robots to sense dangerous hazards, like live underwater mines, can save lives and property.
-Locating hazards or shipwrecks on or below the seafloor also makes AUVs of interest to the shipping industry and maritime archaeologists.
-The offshore oil industry can use the sensors to find the geological formations below the seafloor that make oil deposits more likely.
+Locating hazards or shipwrecks on or below the sea floor also makes AUVs of interest to both the shipping industry and maritime archaeologists.
+The offshore oil industry can use the sensors to find the geological formations below the sea floor that indicate the presence of oil.
 Industries with underwater infrastructure, like pipes and cables, can use AUVs to identify areas that need repair.

-Gliders outfitted with oceanographic sensors can measure the ocean’s conductivity, turbulence, pollutants, dissolved oxygen and temperature.
-This data can provide oceanographers with better information about ocean processes, like mixing; meteorologists with more data about weather events like El Niño and hurricanes; managers with more information about water quality; and climate modelers a better understanding of changes over time.
-Small AUVs can be equipped with unique sensors to study ocean phenomena, map coastal features like deep-water corals, and observe marine life.
+Gliders outfitted with oceanographic sensors can measure the ocean’s conductivity, turbulence, pollutants, dissolved oxygen content, and temperature.
+This data can provide oceanographers with better information about ocean processes, like mixing; meteorologists with more data about weather events, like El Niño and hurricanes; managers with more information about water quality; and climate modelers with a better understanding of changes over time.
+Small AUVs can be equipped with unique sensors to study ocean phenomena, map coastal features (like deep-water corals), and observe marine life.
 Some have suggested that AUVs can even help natural resource managers monitor the activity around protected areas, like shipwrecks, or marine reserves.

 (top)